-MongoDB preallocates its database files before using them and often creates large files.
+With the MMAPv1 storage engine, MongoDB preallocates its database files before using them and often creates large files.
 As such, you should use the Ext4 and XFS file systems:

 In general, if you use the Ext4 file system, use at least version 2.6.23 of the Linux Kernel.

 In general, if you use the XFS file system, use at least version 2.6.25 of the Linux Kernel.

 Some Linux distributions require different versions of the kernel to support using ext4 and/or xfs:

 Linux Distribution Filesystem Kernel Version CentOS 5.5 ext4, xfs 2.6.18-194.el5 CentOS 5.6 ext4, xfs 2.6.18-3.0.el5 CentOS 5.8 ext4, xfs 2.6.18-308.8.2.el5 CentOS 6.1 ext4, xfs 2.6.32-131.0.15.el6.x86_64 RHEL 5.6 ext4 2.6.18-3.0 RHEL 6.0 xfs 2.6.32-71 Ubuntu 10.04.4 LTS ext4, xfs 2.6.32-38-server Amazon Linux AMI release 2012.03 ext4 3.2.12-3.2.4.amzn1.x86_64

 MongoDB requires a filesystem that supports fsync() on directories.
 For example, HGFS and Virtual Box’s shared folders do not support this operation.